kerusan/TinyMCEView/README.md

 ## Known bugs

-There is right now an issue that makes the mouseclick in the TinyMCE menu passes through to the underlying Cappuccino views if a menu is outside the editor frame.
+There is right now an issue that makes the mouseclick in the TinyMCE menu pass through to the underlying Cappuccino views if a menu is outside the editor frame.
 This will be looked into.
 TinyMCE dialogs had this issue too before, but this is handled now in the TinyMCEView code.

+## Todo

+There is lots of room for improvments and fixes.
+It would be nice to have bindings working and also some theme more like Aristo2.
+Configuration may also be easier to do with no subclassing.
+Please give feedback on how you are using the view.

+Kerusan